Our Story

 Long before emojis, people found subtle ways to communicate their feelings.
 During the Victorian era (1837–1901), social etiquette made many emotions too delicate to speak aloud — so messages were delivered through flowers.
 This practice became known as floriography: a symbolic language where each bloom carried its own meaning.

 Victorians exchanged carefully arranged bouquets called tussie-mussies.
 A red hibiscus signaled passion.
 Cornflowers spoke of remembrance.
 Pink roses expressed appreciation.
-Even the direction a flower faced — or whether it was tied with ribbon — shifted its message.
+Even ribbon direction changed meaning.

 Dozens of flower dictionaries were published, each assigning emotions and virtues to blossoms.
 These books became quiet companions for courtship, friendship, grief, and celebration.